cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ## Creating a database

-In this section, you create the `rolodex` [database](../api/database.html#create) which is the database that we use in this tutorial.
+In this section, you create the `query-demo` [database](../api/database.html#create) which is the database that we use in this tutorial.

 From the command line:

 1. Create a database by running this command.<br>

-    <code>acurl https://$ACCOUNT.bluemix.cloudant.com/rolodex -X PUT</code>
+    <code>acurl https://$ACCOUNT.cloudant.com/query-demo -X PUT</code>

 2. Verify that the database was created successfully in the results.